Overview

 of the Universe.

-- Start with a retrieval task on stars, galaxies, and light-years so students have the scale
+- Start with a retrieval task on stars, galaxies, and light-years so you have the scale

 language ready.

-- Teach the Milky Way’s place in the wider Universe, then introduce redshift with simple spectral
+- Work through the Milky Way’s place in the wider Universe, then introduce redshift with simple spectral

 comparisons.